Registration Now Open for Fall 2015 Course!

 - 3 lectures in Verbal Reasoning

-To Register, download the Registration Form (docx) and drop off in 106 Oelman Hall.
+To Register, download and complete the Registration Form (docx) and drop off in 106 Oelman Hall.

-Registration forms and payments are due two weeks prior to the start of the course.
+Registration forms and payments are due August 28th.
 Payments can be made by cash, check, or credit card.
 Checks should be made payable to Wright State University.

-The prep course is currently offered every spring and summer.
+The prep course is currently offered fall, spring, and summer.
 Three-hour lectures are generally held in the late afternoons/evenings twice per week.

 For further information and details regarding future courses, contact Amanda Herbe